Andalusia

 The Albayzín, a UNESCO World Heritage neighbourhood since 1994, is the old Muslim quarter of Granada.
 It is located on the north hill of the Alhambra.
 It was founded in the 11th century by the Ziríes, the first Muslim dynasty in Granada.
 However, over time, and already in the Nasrid period, it had to expand to accommodate the Muslims who had fled from Christian areas.

 If two neighbourhoods define Granada, they are the Albayzín and the Sacromonte.
 As you stroll through the area, you will discover the labyrinthine urban layout typical of Arab cities.
 Through the architecture, you will gain an insight into the lifestyle and customs of those who lived there.
 You will learn about Los Carmenes, the system of ditches and cisterns that provided the neighbourhood with its most precious resource: water.
-The evolution of the city since 1492 includes various transformations carried out by the Christians.
-For example, churches that were once mosques and elegant Gothic or Renaissance houses that were built on the sites of the Muslims’ discreet courtyard houses.

 Sacromonte is a neighbourhood where the gypsies settled in the 15th century, in cave houses, used to this day.
-Walk along its steep trails, you will also learn about the origins of this ethnic group and its contribution to flamenco.
+Walk along its steep trails, and you will also learn about the origins of this ethnic group and its contribution to flamenco.
 This musical genre has been declared an intangible cultural heritage of humanity by UNESCO.
-In Sacromonte, there are many impressive views from its hidden viewpoints.
-This visit is undoubtedly a journey back in time, offering the chance to discover narrow streets and beautiful corners that are difficult to find in other European cities because Granada is special!

-Essential Granada tour
+Granada Essential walking tour

 Granada is a diverse and dynamic city, the result of an intense history that has left its mark on it until today.
 The intense history of Granada is the reason why, on this visit, we will take a general tour of the most outstanding places in the historic centre, without forgetting those that tend to be outside the conventional itineraries.

 The city centre was the area that changed the most after the Christian conquest.
 This is why it is full of art and a combination of styles.
 In short, it is the result of the evolution from the Muslim to the Christian world.
 During the tour, we will see the imposing cathedral, the second-largest in Spain, and the Royal Chapel, where the Catholic Monarchs wanted to be buried.
-Alongside these two examples of Christian art, we will visit the Alcaicería, the old Muslim silk and spice market, and the Madrasa, a school for the study of Arabic and the first public university on the Iberian Peninsula.
-As we walk, we will also discover majestic plazas such as the Bib-Rambla and the Plaza Nueva.

 The Garnata Al Yahud was the Jewish quarter of medieval Granada.
 This area is nowadays known as the Realejo neighbourhood.
 Exploring those lesser-known areas will open the door to learn about their history and evolution.
-We will also explore the important role the Jewish medieval population played in Granada, where they held unusual levels of power at the time.

 All of Granada’s highlights can be explored on foot.
 The mountainous structure of the city and the stairs require comfortable shoes.